-Apply the 75% to the number of 4-year-olds and-under the site currently has to get the free eligible count for the 4-and-unders.
+Apply the 75% to the number of 4-year-olds and-under the site currently has to get the free eligible count for the Under 5 column.

-Apply the 13% to the number of 4-year-olds and-under the site currently has to get the reduced-price eligible count for the 4-year-olds and-unders.
+Apply the 13% to the number of 4-year-olds and-under the site currently has to get the reduced-price eligible count for the Under 5 column.